Price update: Vivo NEX Ultimate for $619.99

-The Vivo NEX Ultimate caused a sensation among us and smartphone enthusiasts worldwide.
-It offers a fingerprint sensor in the display, a front camera that can be pulled out of the housing and a display (without notch!), which deserves the designation “borderless” more than any other.
+The Vivo NEX Ultimate caused a sensation with us and smartphone enthusiasts worldwide.
+It offers a fingerprint sensor in the display, a front camera that can be pulled out of the housing and a display (without notch!) that deserves the term “borderless” more than any other.
 But is so much innovation also suitable for everyday use?

 - Vivo NEX Ultimate